openeuler-mirror/docmate/README.en.md

 Click the DocMate icon in the activity bar to open the dedicated sidebar:

 - View processing results and suggestions
-- Apply improvement suggestions with one click
+- Apply improvement suggestions with one click (supports word-level precision replacement)
 - Adjust function parameter settings
+- Smart issue management (supports line number display and batch processing)

 ## ⚙️ Configuration Options